Active Darcy's Law

-\correctText{However, the}{The} increased kinetic energy acts as an auxiliary driving force, assisting the pressure gradient to conduct fluid through the porous space.
-The global flux shows an augmented drift when compared to either \correctText{a purely passively driven nematic or a purely active one}{the purely driven or purely active cases} (\fig{fig:globalAvg}a).
-Though the purely active \correctText{collective}{} flow is disorderly, \correctText{}{in the hybrid case} local active energy injection enhances the flux.
-To study the active contribution to the \correctText{hybrid}{} drift, we measure the difference $\J = \avgdrift^H-\avgdrift^P$, where $\avgdrift^H$ is the global drift of the hybrid \correctText{active/pressure-driven}{} case and $\avgdrift^P$ is the purely pressure-driven case.
-We find $\J>0$ in all instances (\fig{fig:diffJ}), which reveals that even disorderly active flows enhance pressure-driven flux in porous systems. \correctText{The active contribution $\J$ increases with permeability (Fig.~4a).
-At low permeability, the enhancement increases linearly with $\perm$ but saturates at higher permeability.
-This matches the factor of $\sim \perm\W(h/\lb)$ in Eq.~S(5) (Fig.~4a; dashed line), demonstrating that the active contribution has the same permeability dependence as Darcy's law.}{ The active enhancement $\J$ increases linearly with $\perm$ at low permeability then saturates\correctText{ at higher permeability}{}, going as $\J\left(\kappa\right) \sim \perm \W(h/\sqrt{\kappa})$ (\fig{fig:diffJ}a).
-This is the same dependence as Darcy's law when going from a crowded channel to an obstacle-free channel (\fig{fig:globalAvg}; red circles).} Similarly \correctText{}{at sufficiently small activity,} the active contribution increases linearly with pressure gradient $\J\sim\G$ (\fig{fig:diffJ}b), suggesting \correctText{the activity effectively boosts the external pressure gradient.
-Thus,}{} the enhancement requires a coupling to the external biasing --- the stronger the pressure gradient, the more the activity can \correctText{enhance}{boost} the flux.
-Pressure gradients generate directed deformations to the orientation field $\Q$, which induce an auxiliary active forcing $f^{\rm{act}} \sim \langle{\partial_y^2}\Q\rangle \sim G\zeta$~\cite{walton2020pressure}.
-This \correctText{further}{approximation only holds in the limit $G < \act/\lb$, since flow-alignment eventually suppresses divergence of $\Q$ and thus the active auxiliary forcing slows at larger pressure gradients. this approximation} suggests the active contribution is linear with activity.
+The increased kinetic energy acts as an auxiliary driving force, assisting the pressure gradient to conduct fluid through the porous space.
+The global flux shows an augmented drift when compared to either the purely driven or purely active cases (\fig{fig:globalAvg}a).
+Though the purely active flow is disorderly, in the hybrid case local active energy injection enhances the flux.
+To study the active contribution to the drift, we measure the difference $\J = \avgdrift^H-\avgdrift^P$, where $\avgdrift^H$ is the global drift of the hybrid case and $\avgdrift^P$ is the purely pressure-driven case.
+We find $\J>0$ in all instances (\fig{fig:diffJ}), which reveals that even disorderly active flows enhance pressure-driven flux in porous systems.
+The active enhancement $\J$ increases linearly with $\perm$ at low permeability then saturates, going as $\J\left(\kappa\right) \sim \perm \W(h/\sqrt{\kappa})$ (\fig{fig:diffJ}a).
+This is the same dependence as Darcy's law when going from a crowded channel to an obstacle-free channel (\fig{fig:globalAvg}; red circles).
+Similarly at sufficiently small activity, the active contribution increases linearly with pressure gradient $\J\sim\G$ (\fig{fig:diffJ}b), suggesting the enhancement requires a coupling to the external biasing --- the stronger the pressure gradient, the more the activity can boost the flux.
+Pressure gradients generate directed deformations to the orientation field $\tensQ$, which induce an auxiliary active forcing $f^{\rm{act}} \sim \langle{\partial_y^2}\Q\rangle \sim G\zeta$~\cite{walton2020pressure}.
+This approximation only holds in the limit $G < \act/\lb$, since flow-alignment eventually suppresses divergence of $\Q$ and thus the active auxiliary forcing slows at larger pressure gradients. this approximation suggests the active contribution is linear with activity.